-Remote temperature monitoring refers to internet-of-things (IoT) devices that automatically measure temperature and humidity, specifically in cold storage.
+Remote temperature monitoring refers to Internet-of-Things (IoT) devices that automatically measure temperature and humidity, specifically in cold storage.
 Remote monitoring is essential to the sustained success of businesses in this industry.
-The reason is that refrigeration equipment such as lowboys, walk-ins, and freezers store some of the valuable assets you have, your inventory.
+After all, refrigeration equipment such as lowboys, walk-ins, and freezers store your inventory—some of the valuable assets you have.

 - Faulty gaskets